 Travis Frazier, MD, Walter Reed Army Medical Center, Washington, DC

-David Friedman, MD, Professor, Wilmer Institute, Johns Hopkins University, Baltimore
+David Friedman, MD, Professor, Wilmer Institute, Johns Hopkins, Baltimore

 Stephen Gieser, MD, Private Practice, Chicago